wolkdb/docs/source/index.html.md

 Writing a row (or rows) to SWARMDB tables may be done via the PUT call or running a SQL INSERT/UPDATE query.

-For Node.js API, either createTable or openTable should be called prior to Write calls.
+Either CreateTable or OpenTable should be called prior to Write calls.

 ## Put
 ```javascript